-Dr. Chetan S. Patil provides same-day implants to qualifying candidates at Periodontal Associates as a quick and effective solution for missing teeth.
+Dr. Chetan S. Patil provides same-day implants to qualifying candidates at Periodontal Associates in Englewood as a quick and effective solution for missing teeth.

 So what makes same-day dental implants such a great option?

-Prior to receiving same-day implants, you will have a consultation with Dr. Patil to determine your candidacy.
+Prior to receiving same-day implants, you will have a consultation with Dr. Patil at our Englewood office to determine your candidacy.
 He will examine your oral health and evaluate your gums and jawbone.
 He will also use our state-of-the-art 3-D scanner to analyze your jawbone and determine the optimal placement and position for your implants.

 If you are a candidate for same-day treatment, you will undergo a procedure which is similar to the placement of traditional dental implants.

 During your visit, Dr. Patil will:

 - Use a laser to create the space for your implant posts